Deck Joist Span Requirements

 Understanding Deck Joist Span Requirements

-Deck joist span calculations have gotten complicated with all the lumber options, spacing variations, and load requirements flying around.
-As someone who has framed decks of every size, I learned everything there is to know about getting joist spans right.
+Deck joist span calculations have changed quite a bit thanks to the lumber options, spacing variations, and load requirements flying around.
+As someone who has framed decks of every size, I taught myself the working side of getting joist spans right.
 Today, I will share it all with you.

 Deck construction